Estimated reading time: 3 minutes

 Focusing on the target at hand and believing in your company and its objectives is another important technique of Dr. Mary Kay Whitaker’s leadership strategies.

-A team or community is only as focused as their leader, after all, so if the leader isn’t on track, the rest of the team won’t be either.
+A team or community is only as focused as its leader, after all, so if the leader isn’t on track, the rest of the team won’t be either.

 The Key Takeaway